 It is a free peer to peer golfer network.
 It does not require any upfront buy-in, annual membership, etc. It relies on like-minded golfers to host fellow club members as accompanied guests upon mutual convenience.
 To join the Thousand Greens network, individuals must be members of a private golf club.

 The system thrives with member willingness to host fellow members from other network clubs.
 There is no obligation on part of a host; they accept requests only if convenient.
 In addition to being able to share rounds of golf at other member clubs as their guests, members also build a community of like-minded highly successful people who become lifelong friends.

 How It Works

 Can I take a friend along?
 Golf is a social game and is much more fun when played with friends.
 While not required, we encourage you to take a friend along.
-We only ask that the accompanying friend also be a member of a country club.
+We only ask that the accompanying friend also be a member of a private club.

 What happens if there is a last minute schedule change?
 Unforeseen circumstances cannot be avoided.
 It is the host's and guest's responsibility to coordinate in such an event.

 Matters of money?
 The network is intended to be financially neutral to the host.
 Where permitted by club's policies, it is the guest’s responsibility to cover all guest fees, caddy fees, tipping, pro shop expenses, etc. Many clubs have strict rules on guest fees reimbursement.
 For such clubs, the guest should clarify with the host on expectations.